DanNBullock/WiMSE/docs/_sources/chapterSummaries.md

 #### Intro to discretized image representation & maps

 In this chapter we begin our exploration of image data with an example that will likely be familiar to many readers: a digital photograph.
-We'll begin by looking at the how the data is arranged within the image data object, what its constituent data entries are, and how those features relate to the image we encounter on our screen.
-We'll then move to an exploration of how the quantitive features of the image data can be leveraged to select certain sub-sections of the image via a process referred to as "masking"
+We'll begin by looking at how the data is arranged within the image data object, what its constituent data entries are, and how those features relate to the image we encounter on our screen.
+We'll then move to an exploration of how the quantitative features of the image data can be leveraged to select certain sub-sections of the image via a process referred to as "masking"

 #### Aligning two images